kjaymiller/kjaymiller.com/content/not-running-psf-board-2023.md

 If you are doing any of the things above, you likely qualify as a managing & contributing member.
 If you contribute at least 5 hours a month you can vote based on [this membership tier](https://docs.google.com/forms/d/e/1FAIpQLSfwWBGkzvkWDZrxW3up_M_B7qgt1IWZlx9KJ0ucLA5WJP1vfA/viewform).

-To register as a voting member visit the [PSF Website](https://www.python.org/psf/membership/)
+To register as a voting member visit the [PSF Website](https://www.python.org/psf/membership/).
+You must register by June 15th to vote in the 2023 election.

 I hope to consider running again in the future, but I hope in the meantime, I can encourage someone out there to also run.